layavadi/css_rag_ns_demo/README.md

      2. Feeds the retrieved context to Azure OpenAI to generate an answer.
      3. Displays the answer along with links to the original document chunks.

-- **Retrieving PDF Files**:
-   - The Flask server allows users to download PDF documents directly via links in the Gradio interface.